-If you find yourself in this situation, then it’s a good time to look for a better web hosting provider.
+If you find yourself in this situation, then it’s a good time to look for a better web hosting company.
 However, transferring your website can seem like a complicated task.
-This guide will explain the terminology, issues and procedures, with step-by-step instructions, so you can move forward confidently.
+This guide will explain the terminology, issues, and procedures, with step-by-step instructions, so you can move forward confidently.

 Transferring your website to a different server can be done in five steps.

 Step 1.
 Find a new web host